A glimpse into Peru history: Pre-Incan Cultures

 Manco Inca retreated to deep into the jungle at Vilcabamba where he continued to fight a guerrilla war, being assassinated in 1545 by members of Diego de Almagro’s faction, to whom he had given refuge in Vitcos.
 Manco Inca was not able to pass his fighting spirit on to his son Sayri Tapac, who was apparently persuaded by his Cusco family members to side with the Spanish crown.

 After the death of Sayri Tapac, his brother Titu Kusi Yupanqui assumed leadership.
-He was baptised as a Christian and generally collaborated with the Spanish, dying of a mysterious illness.
+He was baptized as a Christian and generally collaborated with the Spanish, dying of a mysterious illness.

 Then Tupac Amaru, another brother, young and inexperienced but an implacable enemy of the conquistadors, came to power.
 The Spaniards, recognizing in his rebellious character the contrast with his brother’s weakness, ordered his capture and pursued him to the last capital of the Incas at Espiritu Pampa.